rjmags1/slack-clone/docs/design.md

 <h3><a id="api-service" href="#api-service">API Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

 The API Service is a GraphQL server that exposes a single endpoint, __/graphql__.
-GraphQL introduces an object graph layer between API consumers and the underlying data stores.
-This layer reduces the workload of both frontend and backend developers because it obsoletes the complexity associated with maintaining many REST endpoints as data requirements change.
-The graph for this project is based on the <a href="#graphql-schema">schema</a> below, which implements the Global Object Identication spec for compatibility with Relay Client.
+GraphQL is an object graph layer between API consumers and the underlying data stores.
+This layer can reduce the workload of both frontend and backend developers because it obsoletes the complexity associated with maintaining many REST endpoints as data requirements change.
+The object graph for this project is based on the <a href="#graphql-schema">schema</a> below, which implements the Global Object Identication spec for compatibility with Relay Client.
 The API Service uses the <a href="https://graphql-dotnet.github.io/docs/getting-started/introduction/">GraphQL .NET</a> library to implement .NET types that are used to respond to queries made by the Relay Client in the React app.
+Field resolvers of the .NET types that represent GraphQL objects will make use of `Store` methods described in the <a id="persistence-service" href="#persistence-service">Persistence Service</a> section to interact with the database.

-There are many two-way/cyclical 'edges' in the schema that could lead to infinite query cycles, and in general GraphQL allows clients to request large amounts of information with highly nested queries.
-This makes the API Service vulnerable to DoS attacks, which must be mitigated. <a href="https://graphql-dotnet.github.io/docs/getting-started/malicious-queries/">GraphQL .NET</a> provides query analysis configuration that can be used to avoid executing malicious queries which I will use in this project.
+GraphQL allows clients to request large amounts of information with highly nested queries.
+This makes the API Service vulnerable to DoS attacks, which must be mitigated. <a href="https://graphql-dotnet.github.io/docs/getting-started/malicious-queries/">GraphQL .NET</a> provides query analysis configuration that can be used to avoid executing maliciously large queries which I will use in this project.

+For a GraphQL API to perform as well as a well-designed REST API, appropriate batch loading and caching must be implemented.
+Naive object field resolver implementations that simply fetch rows from the database can result in major performance hits - this is commonly referred to as the N + 1 problem.
+GraphQL.NET's Dataloader implementation addresses this area of concern and will be used heavily in this project.
+It provides batch loading to ensure related entities are retrieved in one round trip and caching to avoid reloading rows previously loaded during the course of GraphQL query field resolution.
+GraphQL.NET also comes with a Document Cache feature that allows caching of the GraphQL documents on top of the caching done by Dataloader.
+The Document Cache will allow the API server to skip certain parsing and validation steps prior to query execution.

-The API Service will also be responsible for performing a large amount of user authorization by checking the database and other data stores for permissions prior to query execution.
+The API Service will also be responsible for performing a large amount of user authorization by checking user claims prior to query execution.
+Certain cases such as determining if an API caller is allowed to view details pertaining to particular channels or workspaces may require a single extra round trip to the database, which is permissible.
+In general database round trips will be minimized as much as possible in my implementation.
+I plan on making use of left joins/CTEs/transactions and other SQL features to avoid extra authorization related round trips where applicable.

+#### Testing

+Since most of the logic for this service relies on the Persistence Service and widely used and tested external libraries, the only behavior that will be unit tested is the authorization behavior.
+Unit tests should assert on rejecting all requests from unauthenticated clients.
+They should also assert on omission of response fields that an authenticated client does not have permissions to view.
+In a real application the performance of queries would need to be benchmarked and optimized based on the results, but this is a personal project.

 <h3><a id="realtime-service" href="#realtime-service">Realtime Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>